Trusted WordPress tutorials, when you need them most.

 </IfModule>

-Don’t forget to save your changes and upload the .htaccess file back to the server.
-Your Blogger feed subscribers will now be redirected to your WordPress site’s feed.
+After that, save your changes and upload the .htaccess file back to your server.

 Step 9: Customizing Your WordPress Site